 Proteins are not rigid lumps of material.
 They often have precisely engineered moving parts whose mechanical actions are coupled to chemical events.
 It is this coupling of chemistry and movement that gives proteins the extraordinary capabilities that underlie the dynamic processes in living cells

 Now think for a moment .
-It seems that natural selection is the key answer to any phenomena in biology, where there is no scientific evidence to make a empricial claim.
+It seems that natural selection is the key answer to any phenomena in biology, where there is no scientific evidence to make an empirical claim.
 Much has been written about the fact that natural selection cannot produce coded information.
-Alberts short explanation is a prima facie example about how main stream sciencists make without hesitation " just so " claims without being able to provide a shred of evidence, just in order to mantain a paradigm on which the scientific establishment relies, where evolution is THE answer to almost every biochemical phenomena.
-Fact is that precision, coded information, stability, interdependence and irreducible complexity etc. are products of intelligent minds.
+Alberts's short explanation is a prima facie example of how mainstream scientists make without hesitation " just so " claims without being able to provide a shred of evidence, just in order to maintain a paradigm on which the scientific establishment relies, where evolution is THE answer to almost every biochemical phenomena.
+The fact is that precision, coded information, stability, interdependence and irreducible complexity, etc. are products of intelligent minds.
 The author seems also to forget that natural selection cannot occur before the first living cell replicates.
 Several hundred proteins had to be already in place and fully operating in order to make even the simplest life possible